Macrometacorp/docs/docs/collections/documents/document-store-data.md

 1. Enter the attribute on which to filter.
 1. Select logical expressions/operators from the drop-down menu.
 1. Enter the value to filter against.

+## Documents

+Shows the number of documents in the collection.

+## Data Storage

+Displays the amount of memory the data in the collection consumes.

 ## Create Document